 Mistake 1 : Not Approaching The Right Influencers

-Finding influencers that align with your brand is far more important than working with the biggest names in your industry.
+Finding influencers who align with your brand is far more important than working with the biggest names in your industry.
 While big numbers are always tempting, having a large following doesn’t necessarily make someone influential for your brand.
 In many cases, it pays off to go after niche bloggers, as they tend to have targeted and passionate followers and tight-knit communities.
 They respect the influencer and are all ears when it comes to advice in that particular niche.

 To ensure you are approaching the right influencers, use a site like ours, The Shelf.
 You can narrow down by keyword, aesthetic, audience size, social following, price range, location and even the brands bloggers have talked about in the past.